popgengui/agestrucnb/README.md

            ii.
 Download the master branch of our github repository.

                 a. clone command:
-                   git clone -b master https://github.com/popgengui/agestrucne
+                   git clone -b master https://github.com/popgengui/agestrucnb

                 b.
-Or get the zip archive at https://github.com/popgengui/agestrucne.
+Or get the zip archive at https://github.com/popgengui/agestrucnb.

            iii.
 Run the program directly using a terminal from the downloaded directories using the applicable one of these methods:

                 a.
-In Windows, with an Anaconda distribution of python, open an Anaconda prompt and use cd, to move into the outermost "agestrucne" folder in the github repository you downloaded.
+In Windows, with an Anaconda distribution of python, open an Anaconda prompt and use cd, to move into the outermost "agestrucnb" folder in the github repository you downloaded.
                    Then, type these commands: